What does Sales Force Automation (SFA) mean?

 Sales Force Automation (SFA) in Detail

-The main features of a SFA system are contact management and opportunity management, together with email integration, task management and diary sharing.
+Used by successful sales teams, the main features of a SFA system are contact management and opportunity management, together with email integration, task management and diary sharing.

 Contact Management software lets you track your communication with your customers, building up a complete history of your interactions, sales and activities.
 Contact management systems usually include Task Management software that lets you create tasks, or reminders, to follow up your sales leads on a given date.